argoproj/argo-rollouts/docs/getting-started/istio/index.md

             - http-primary
             # Optional if there is a single HTTPS/TLS route in the VirtualService, otherwise required
             tlsRoutes:
+            # Below fields are optional but if defined, they should match exactly with at least one of the TLS route match rules in your VirtualService
+            - port: 443 # Only required if you want to match any rule in your VirtualService which contains this port
+              # Only required if you want to match any rule in your VirtualService which contain all these SNI hosts
+              sniHosts:
+              - reviews.bookinfo.com
-            - 3000
+              - localhost
 ...
 ```

 The VirtualService and route referenced in `trafficRouting.istio.virtualService` is required
 to have either an HTTP or a TLS route spec that splits between the stable and the canary services,
 referenced in the rollout.
-If the route is of type HTTPS/TLS, then we specify its port number
+If the route is of type HTTPS/TLS, then we can match it based on the
-as the unique identifier.
+given port number and/or SNI hosts.
+Note that both of them are optional and only needed if you
+want to match any rule in your VirtualService which contain these.

 In this guide, the two services are named: `rollouts-demo-stable` and `rollouts-demo-canary`
 respectively.
 The weight values for these services used should be initially set to 100% stable,
 and 0% on the canary.
 During an update, these values will be modified by the controller.